Quick case study…

-Again, don’t obsess over this but it’s a really quick way to instantly improve your video.
+It’s a really quick way to instantly improve your video, but again, don’t obsess over this.

 Up to this point you have outlined your video, put on your headphones and recorded the tutorial.

-Then…upload it to Youtube and embed on your bonus page (details on how to deliver the bonus to your readers).
+Then… upload it to YouTube and embed on your bonus page.
+(Details on how to deliver the bonus to your readers here.)

 The KEY to this is to do it in ONE TAKE.
 Don’t obsess over it.

 This is similar to #3.
-However, instead of recording a how to video you are going to record an answer to 2 questions related to the topic of your blog post.
+However, instead of recording a how-to video, you are going to record an answer to 2 questions related to your blog post’s topic .

 Your readers will always have a few questions after reading your post.
-Anticipate and answer these in advanced.
+Anticipate and answer these in advance.

-Record a quick video of you answering two of these questions and offer them as a content upgrade.
+Record a quick video of you answering two of these questions and offer them as a lead magnet.